Sequoia – Fire – Earthkeeper of Evergreens (Queen of Wands)

 The spirit of this ancient and enormous tree may appear sweet and gentle but inside they carry a fiery passion for life.
 The sequoia is here to help us ignite our creative passion by encouraging us to tap into our inner wisdom and strength.

 Sequoiadendron is a genus of evergreens with two species, only one of which still survives, Sequoiadendron giganteum or giant sequoia.
 Today the giant sequoia grows naturally in the Sierra Nevada mountain range in California.
 It was also native to the Caucasus region of Europe and Asia between the Black Sea and the Caspian Sea until 12,000 years ago.
 Giant sequoias are the world’s largest living trees and largest living “thing” by volume.
 They grow to an average height of 164-279 feet and can live to be 3,500 years old.
-Its second cousin, Jumon Sugi, a Cryptomeria tree is estimated to be at least 5,000 years old.

 The outer bark of a sequoia is thick, soft and fibrous, which provides significant fire protection.
 The pinecones are relatively tiny and hard in comparison to the tree itself and open to release their seeds immediately after a fire.
 Giant sequoias have co-evolved with forest fires and therefore carry the primal creative force of fire.
 They literally need fire to survive which is often at odds with surrounding species.
 Not only do the pinecones need fire to release their seeds but also, the forest floor must be cleared of competitive shade loving species.